flennerhag/alstm/README.md

 ## Requirements

-This codebase should run on any [PyTorch](https://pytorch.org/) version, but has been tested for v2–v4.
+This implementation should run on any [PyTorch](https://pytorch.org/) version.
+It has been tested for v2–v4.
 To install:

 ```bash
 git clone https://github.com/flennerhag/alstm; cd alstm